-If you’re looking to put the “woods” in your trip to the Northwoods, head to Winchester in the northwestern corner of Vilas County.
+If you’re looking to put the “woods” in your trip to the Northwoods of Wisconsin, head to Winchester in the northwestern corner of Vilas County.

 The Northern Highland-American Legion (NHAL) State Forest spans more than 232,000 acres across three northern Wisconsin counties and is home to the highest concentration of lakes in Wisconsin, as well as nearly 90 miles of multi-use trails.
 Learn more about the NHAL State Forest here.